mohammad-alfaifi/arab-celeb-dataset/README.md

 ![source:forbesmiddleeast](arab_celeb.jpg)

 The Arab celeberities dataset consists of 17,304 photos with different resolution and varity in terms of countries and image background.
 The dataset was manually downloaded from different websites.
-Some photos were changed but most of them had no changes after download.
+Some photos were changed(removing and hiding text) but most of them had no changes after download.

 ## Sample dataset